Cabela's Dangerous Hunts 2: Plot

 The game begins in Alaska, where a hunter (the nameless player character) meets a man named Hugh Andrews.
 Hugh is a native with a glass eye and a wooden leg.
 He has important information about the player's old friend, "Bullseye" Bill Lewis.
 The player practices and then hunts whitetail deer, progressing to fight a cougar and a grizzly bear to complete the first level.
 The next level takes place elsewhere in Alaska, where the hunter fights his way through wolves and another mountain lion to rescue Hugh's niece and nephew.
 In the next, the hunter fights wolves, a grizzly bear and another mountain lion to reach a ridge and rescue Hugh Andrews, the hunter's guide, dodging bear traps to reach him.
 At the beginning of the next level, the hunter fights his way back to the bear cave and then meets Hugh's niece and nephew.
 He must bait the grizzly with Boar meat and kill it.

-The hunter then progresses to Africa seeking the legendary big game hunter "Bullseye" Bill Lewis, where the hunter crash lands with the player's pilot, Abby Pendleton, in the bush and must find shelter fighting hyenas.
+The hunter then progresses to Zimbabwe seeking the legendary big game hunter "Bullseye" Bill Lewis, where the hunter crash lands with the player's pilot, Abby Pendleton, in the bush and must find shelter fighting hyenas.
 The hunter and guide run into a leopard pair, kill them, and then head to a nearby shelter.
 Then the hunter must hike to a radio tower to send an SOS fighting leopards, cobras and crocodiles and crossing quicksand.
 After the SOS has been sent, lions attack Abby..
 The hunter kills the alpha male and two more lions to complete the level.
 In the next, the hunter discovers that the man he came to Africa to see has left to find his wife, who is lost somewhere in the bush.
 Because it is Holy Land, and because gunfire already makes the animals mad, the hunter can only use a bow and arrow.
 The player fights lions from the back of a truck until the tribe leader can drive no further.
 The player then proceeds on foot and kill a hippopotamus and hunting the herd Thomson's gazelles and more lions to reach the wife of Hamisi, who agrees to take the hunter to a poachers nearby camp, led by a former partner Dimitri Benedik, and states that he was with 'Bullseye" when the incident happened but cannot remember much about it.
 In a cutscene a poacher frightens some elephants by firing a shotgun.
 The hunter has to tranquilize them from the back of a truck before they get to Hamisi's village.
 Once the player reaches the village, the level comes to an end.